jirilebl/diffyqs-webwork/README.md

 ## Miscellanea

 *make-defs.sh* creates the basic .def files from the files.
 So do not edit the .def files

+*make-tar.sh* creates a tar file useful for uploading into webwork.
+This will create all the right directory structure.

+*diffyqs-webwork.tgz* is the tarfile suitable for uploading.
+This is of course not contained in itself.
+Check the date.
+I'll rerun *make-tar.sh* when needed, but it could be out of date.